BaraaZ95/Whatsapp-Chatbot/README.md

 # Whatsapp-Chatbot
-Whatsapp Chatbot using LangChain, Flask and MongoDB
+Whatsapp Chatbot using LangChain, OpenAI Flask and MongoDB